nicolehao34/nicolehao34.github.io/index.md

 - **[Minimization of Differential Lateral Acceleration for Starshade Stationkeeping](https://github.com/nicolehao34/starshade_stationkeeping)** <br>
   Developed algorithms to minimize lateral acceleration differences in spacecraft stationkeeping for starshade missions, improving alignment precision for exoplanet imaging.
+I was mentored by PhD students and Prof. Dmitry Savransky in the [Cornell SIOS lab](https://sioslab.mae.cornell.edu/).